Helios (spacecraft): Search coil magnetometer

 The search coil magnetometer complements the flux-gate magnetometer by measuring the magnetic fields between 0 and 3 kHz.
 Also developed by the University of Braunschweig, it detects fluctuations in the magnetic field in the 5 Hz to 3000 Hz range.
 The spectral resolution is performed on the probe's rotation axis.

 Plasma wave investigation

 The Plasma Wave Investigation developed by the University of Iowa uses two 15 m antennas forming an electric dipole for the study of electrostatic and electromagnetic waves in the solar wind plasma in frequencies between 10 Hz and 3 MHz.

 Cosmic radiation investigation

-The Cosmic Radiation Investigation developed by the University of Kiel sought to determine the intensity, direction, and energy of the protons and heavy constituent particles in radiation to determine the distribution of cosmic rays.
+The Cosmic Radiation Investigation developed by Kiel University sought to determine the intensity, direction, and energy of the protons and heavy constituent particles in radiation to determine the distribution of cosmic rays.
 The three detectors (semiconductor detector, scintillation counter, and Cherenkov detector) were encapsulated in an anti-coincidence detector.